nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure 6.7: <i>Adding steps 2 and 3</i>
 </div>

-Oh no, if we bake the pancakes (are pancakes baked?) like that, they'll get burnt, so let's fix it:
+Oh no, if we bake the pancakes (are pancakes baked?) like that, they'll get burnt, so let's fix it with `/step:edit:2`:

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/edit_recipe_10.png" width="75%" /> <br />